Sean Kugler: Arizona Cardinals

 On January 13, 2019, Kugler was hired by the Arizona Cardinals to be their offensive line coach.

 On November 20, 2022, Kugler was fired by the Cardinals after Mexican authorities informed the team he had groped a woman while in Mexico City for the team's game against the San Francisco 49ers.
 Kugler hired a law firm to investigate the allegations and filed a request for arbitration with the NFL.

 DC Defenders

 On May 5, 2024, it was revealed the Kugler was hired as the offensive line coach for the DC Defenders of the United Football League (UFL).

 Personal life

 Kugler has three children: sons Robert and Patrick and daughter Kali, and a stepson, Javi, with wife.
 Robert and Patrick played on high school football teams that won state championships two straight seasons — in 2009 in New York and 2010 in Pennsylvania.
-Robert was named the Class AAAA co-Player of the Year by the Pennsylvania Interscholastic Athletic Association, and played college football for the Purdue University Boilermakers from 2011 to 2014, including two seasons as their starting center.
+Robert was named the Class AAAA co-Player of the Year by the Pennsylvania Interscholastic Athletic Association, and played college football for the Purdue University Boilermakers from 2011 to 2014, including three seasons as their starting center.
 His younger son, Patrick, played college football for the University of Michigan Wolverines from 2014 to 2017, including one season as their starting center.